d13r/laravel-breadcrumbs/README.md

 ### Macros

-The Manager class is [macroable](https://unnikked.ga/understanding-the-laravel-macroable-trait-dab051f09172), so you can add your own methods.
+The BreadcrumbsManager class is [macroable](https://unnikked.ga/understanding-the-laravel-macroable-trait-dab051f09172), so you can add your own methods.
 For example:

 ```php
 Breadcrumbs::macro('pageTitle', function () {